microsoft/DirectML/docs/CompVis_Stable_Diffusion_Instructions.md

         }
 ```

 If you have an NVIDIA graphics card and want to try running the ONNX model on CUDA with, just replace the `onnxruntime-directml` package with `onnxruntime-gpu` package.
 Do not keep them both.
 Then replace the `"DmlExecutionProvider"` name in the running script `run.py` with `"CUDAExecutionProvider"`.
+You may need to install NVIDIA CUDA libraries separately.